MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 Errors in this category are due to mistakes in the user inputs - either there was an issue with the cost function expression, or parameters are invalid.

 ### AZQ101 - Duplicated Variable
-**Cause**: This error happens when using the ising cost function.
+**Cause**: This error happens when using the Ising cost function.
 Azure Quantum solvers will only accept single-degree variables so if the user is submitting higher power variables, an error will be thrown.

 **Possible actions to take**:
 - Condense all higher power variables into either a single variable, or a constant (1).
 See example below: